rkujawa/blog/_posts/2015-05-21-mdns-netbsd-linux-osx.md

 ## Configuring mDNS in Linux

 The responder is implemented by Avahi service, which is already a part of all recent distributions.
 The resolver is implemented as additional nsswitch module `mdns`, which unfortunately is not included in RHEL/CentOS.
 Without this module only applications that use Avahi API are able to resolve mDNS host names.
 However, `mdns` module can be installed from [EPEL](https://fedoraproject.org/wiki/EPEL) repository (so be sure to enable it first).
+The package is called `nss-mdns`.

 This example is specific to RHEL/CentOS 7, but most Linux distributions use the same components.